 Emphasis in this broad based course is on imparting to the student an increased knowledge and understanding of the role of management control in the modern multi-plan organization, as well as the development of skills to be used throughout the cycles of a business in solving managerial control problems.
 Case materials are accompanied by reading.
-(3 units) Prerequisite: BA 42 or BA 300B
+(3 units)

-2. Course Learning Objectives
+2. Course Learning Outcomes